christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 That covers returning move-only values; but how do we work with methods accepting move-only arguments?
-The answer is that they work normally, although some actions will not compile when any of method's arguments are move-only.
+The answer is that they work normally, although some actions will not compile when any of target's arguments are move-only.
 You can always use `Return`, or a [lambda or functor](#FunctionsAsActions):

 ```cpp